thewisdomdaily.com

 americanscientist.or...

 Early childhood self-control has been linked to significant long-term outcomes across various domains of life.
-A 40-year study of 1,000 children revealed that childhood self-control strongly predicts adult success, regardless of intelligence or socioeconomic background.
-Individuals with higher self-control in childhood were found to have better physical health, higher income levels, and improved parenting skills in adulthood.
-Additionally, they were less likely to engage in substance abuse or criminal behavior.
+A 40-year study of 1,000 children revealed that childhood self-control strongly predicts adult success, regardless of intelligence or socioeconomic background1.
+Individuals with higher self-control in childhood were found to have better physical health, higher income levels, and improved parenting skills in adulthood2.
+Additionally, they were less likely to engage in substance abuse or criminal behavior1.
 These findings highlight the importance of early self-control development in shaping future life trajectories.
 However, it's crucial to note that the relationship between early self-control and adult outcomes may be influenced by structural factors, particularly in urban settings.
-A study of predominantly Black children in Baltimore found that while early self-control predicted on-time high school graduation and college attendance, it did not significantly impact other outcomes such as teen pregnancy, substance use disorder, or criminal justice system involvement.
+A study of predominantly Black children in Baltimore found that while early self-control predicted on-time high school graduation and college attendance, it did not significantly impact other outcomes such as teen pregnancy, substance use disorder, or criminal justice system involvement45.
 This suggests that interventions to promote self-control should be complemented by efforts to address broader societal and environmental factors that influence long-term outcomes.

 dunedinstudy.otago.ac.nz favicon